China is a country that offers a wealth of unique and unforgettable experiences for travelers.

 1. A Classic 10-Day China Itinerary for Couples and Families

-For first-time visitors, we recommend visiting Beijing, Xi'an, Guilin, and Shanghai.
+For first-time visitors, we recommend visiting Beijing, Xi'an, Shanghai, and Pingyao.
 These four cities offer the best opportunities to explore China's top attractions, rich culture, and stunning natural scenery:

-In Shanghai, enjoy an in-depth culture discovery tour of the Bund.
-Step into the Bund's old buildings, where you could touch and feel their charm and learn about the history behind them.
+Enjoy an in-depth culture discovery tour of the Bund.
+Step into the Bund's old buildings, where you can touch and feel their charm and learn about the history behind them.

 The rest of your time in Shanghai is flexible according to your preferences, whether it's shopping malls, spa treatments, or a visit to some of Shanghai's iconic skyscrapers…